GoogleChrome/chrome-launcher/docs/chrome-flags-for-tools.md

 ## Set Preferences

 Many Chrome settings are defined in a JSON file located at `USER_DATA_DIR/Default/Preferences`.
-Browse your own Preferences file to see what's in there.
+Browse your own Preferences file to see what's in there; some, but not all, preferences are defined in [pref_names.h](https://source.chromium.org/chromium/chromium/src/+/main:chrome/common/pref_names.h)

 If you wanted to launch a fresh Chrome profile **_with_** some Preferences set, for example: disable DevTools source-map fetching: